yifeng2019uwb/healthcare-ai-microservices/docs/patient-service-design.md

 **Pros**:
 - Covers all required functionality in our scope
 - Good code quality and architecture practices
-- Reasonable complexity for learning
+- Reasonable complexity for MVP
 - Professional structure without over-engineering
 - Easy to extend with additional features later